 Klatte came to West Lafayette with a wealth of soccer coaching experience.
 He was the head coach at Wright State from 1994 to 1996, where he took over a struggling program and built it to a third-place Metro Collegiate Conference finisher with an 11-10 record in his final season.
 It marked the Raiders' best record and first winning campaign since 1991.
 In 1992 and 1993, Klatte was an assistant coach at Cincinnati.
 Before that, he served as head coach at Baylor, his alma mater, in 1990 and 1991 and guided the Bears to the 1991 Texas Intercollegiate Soccer Championship.

 Klatte has been involved in the Region II Olympic Development Program since 1995.
 He has acted as a state and regional head coach.

 A native of Fallbrook, Calif., Klatte holds an NSCAA National Diploma, a U.S. Soccer `A' license and was a member of the NCAA Division I Women's Regional Ranking Committee for two seasons.
 He earned a B.A. in business and history in 1989 and an M.A. in history in 1992 from Baylor.
-Klatte and his wife, Alyssa, live in Burlington, Ind.
-They have four children, Isabella, 10, Quinn, 8, Aspen, 2 and Takoda, 1.
+Klatte and his wife, Alyssa, live near Burlington, Ind.
+They have four children, Isabella, 12, Quinn, 10, Aspen, 4, and Takoda, 2.